Skip to content

 Possible Pairing: Limited

 Second-person POV breaks the fourth wall, making the reader an active participant in the story.
-This is common with choose-your-own-adventure books, but otherwise not as popular of a choice for fiction books as it is inexplicably awkward or difficult to maintain both as a writer and a reader.
+This is common with choose-your-own-adventure books, but otherwise not as popular of a choice for fiction books.
+It is inexplicably awkward or difficult to maintain second-person POV in full-length novels, both as a writer and a reader.
+If you choose to use this POV, be cautious of sounding didactic or condescending.

 Pronouns: He/Him, She/Her, They/Them